DottoreTozzi/iSpindel-TCP-Server/README_en.md

 ***New (05.12.2020)
 - More detailied Installation manual for Raspi: (https://github.com/avollkopf/iSpindel-TCP-Server/blob/master/INSTALL_en_Raspi.md)
-- Downloadable image for Rapsi. (https://mrhyde.spdns.eu:8081/share.cgi?ssid=0YCZO6M) valid until January 3rd,2021
+- Downloadable image for Raspi.
 - Possibility to forward data to Grainfather Connect (Individual settings need to be configured for each spindle)
 	- Not yet inccluded in the image. pdate possible via git pull and settings database upgrade